ant-media/ant-media-documentation/docs/guides/advanced-usage/using-nvidia-gpu.md

 # Using Nvidia GPUs

 Ant Media Server can take advantage of a hardware-based encoder found in NVIDIA GPUs.
-If you have an NVIDIA GPU, you can see if it has a hardware-based encoder in the [Video Encode and Decode GPU Support Matrix] (https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).
+If you have an NVIDIA GPU, you can see if it has a hardware-based encoder in the [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix).

 ## Why use the NVIDIA GPU encoder?